LoopKit/loopdocs/docs/loop-3/displays_v3.md

     * The Loop widget should appear in the list available there.

 Experienced Looper who already had a widget should not need to modify anything to see it.

-!!! info "Widgets"

-    Still stuck trying to set up a widget, please do an internet search, such as "Add old-style widget to your iOS 15 Home Screen" for instructions.